cocos/cocos-docs/en/physics/physics-group-mask.md

 # Group and Mask

-Group and masks are necessary for physical collision detection between objects to be possible.
-A group can be simply understood as the group a collision object is in, and a mask can be simply understood as the grouping objects that the collision object needs to collide with.
+Group and masks are necessary for physical collision detection between objects.
+A group can be simply treated as the group a collision object is in, and a mask can be simply treated as the grouping objects that the collision object needs to collide with.

 ## Collision Detection Principle